Upasaka Wen Shu: Teaching activity

 Richard Hunn dedicated his life to the preservation of the English translations of Chinese Buddhist texts created by his teacher, Charles Luk, for whom he wrote an obituary in 1980.
 Charles Luk was given the task of translating key Buddhist texts into English by Xu Yun.
 Today, this essential work is continued through the website Richard Hunn Association for Ch’an Study.
 Founded by Richard Hunn in 2004 during one of his visits to the UK, it continues to grow through the guidance of Richard Hunn's Chan students in the UK.
 The current custodian of the website trained with Richard Hunn over a seventeen-year period and has an archive of written material to draw from, written by Richard Hunn over that time period.

 To this end Richard Hunn advocated a broad appeal coupled with the exactness of study.
 He always dedicated his work to Master Xu Yun and Charles Luk.
 In recent years, work inspired by Richard Hunn has continued with the translation of Chinese texts relating to Chan masters who have lived into the modern age.
 These translations have been placed on the Richard Hunn Association for Ch'an Study free for all to read.
 This on-going translation project has been extensively assisted by Upasika Sheng Hua and Upasika Yukyern, and now includes vital technical and interpretive input from Chinese sources.

 The obituary for Richard Hunn was written by his British disciple Adrian Chan-Wyles and appears in the Buddhist Society's Journal The Middle Way.
 Adrian Chan-Wyles is the custodian of the Richard Hunn Association for Ch'an Study, and continues this lineage.

-In May 2013 the Richard Hunn Association for Ch’an Study, became the founding member of the International Ch'an Buddhism Institute (ICBI), which incorporates the Ch'an Guild of Hui Neng (CGHN).

-Daniel Scharpenburg, a Dharma teacher authorized to teach by Adrian Chan-Wyles in 2014, also continues the Chan teaching lineage of Richard Hunn and Charles Luk in America.
-While Luis Lista, a Dharma teacher authorized to teach by Adrian Chan-Wyles in 2020, continues the lineage in Belgium.